shrianshChari/git.nvim/README.md

 Eg:
 `:Git checkout -b test`

-`:GitDiff` opens a new diff that compares against the current index.
+`:GitDiff` or `:GDiff` opens a new diff that compares against the current index.
 You can also provide any valid git rev to the command.
 Eg: `:GitDiff HEAD~2`

-`:GitDiffClose` close the git diff window
+`:GitDiffClose` or `:GDiffClose` close the git diff window

 `:GitCreatePullRequest` create pull request in git repository, the default target branch is set in the `target_branch` option.
 If you provide the branch then the default `target_branch` will be ignored